GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/understanding-noise/index.md

 While adding noise isn’t usually a part of ads measurement today, in many cases the noise added won’t substantially change how you interpret your results.

 It may help to think about it in the following way:
-Would you be confident taking a certain decision based on certain data if that data wasn't noisy?
+Would you be confident taking a decision based on a certain piece of data if that data wasn't noisy?

 For example, would an advertiser be confident in changing their campaign strategy or budgets, based on the fact that Campaign A had 15 conversions and Campaign B had 16?